Skip to content

 After running SharkTrack on your videos, you’ll do two things: review the output and then compute MaxN.

 TL;DR: SharkTrack groups consecutive detections of the same animal into a track (with an ID).
-For each track, it saves one screenshot (.jpg) that you can review quickly.
-Your labels (via filenames) are then used to compute MaxN.
+For each track, it saves one screenshot (.jpg) you can review quickly.
+Your labels (via filenames) drive the MaxN computation.

 Output folder structure

-Locate your output directory (default: ./output).
+The default output directory is ./output.
 It contains:

 File / FolderDescription